thorstenalpers/.Net-Examples/Helm-Chart/Readme.md

-# Create and deploy a helm chart for a .Net5 WebApi project
+# Create a .Net5 project and deploy it as helm chart

 This is a step by step tutorial to create a .Net5 WebApi project and at the end deploy it to local kubernetes cluster and debug with VisualStudio.